foundersandcoders/coursebook/week-8/learning-outcomes.md

 - [ ] We can catch errors and log them correctly
 - [ ] We can handle errors that occur in async code
 - [ ] We can show the user useful messages based on server errors
+- [ ] We can write automated tests for all our error handling

 ## Design \(UI/UX\)